Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 Opening up about an anxiety disorder is challenging and often limited to the closest circle of family and friends.
 With therapeutic support, however, it’s possible to share one’s struggles with family members, educating them about the condition and involving them in the treatment.

 Seeking professional assistance and support are crucial steps in managing anxiety.
-It should be stressed out that generalised anxiety is a well-treatable disorder that can be fully curbed under the condition of proper management.
+It should be stressed out that generalized anxiety is a well-treatable disorder that can be fully curbed under the condition of proper management.

 People with GAD often show patterns of avoidance and safety-seeking behaviour.
 For example, they might postpone or avoid activities they consider risky, such as travelling.
 These fears often manifest physically, leading to symptoms like restlessness, muscle tension, or difficulty sleeping, which may prompt extensive medical evaluations to rule out physical causes.